myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-diagnostic-how-to-use-elasticsearch.md

 <properties
-   pageTitle="Использование ElasticSearch в качестве хранилища данных трассировки приложения Service Fabric | Microsoft Azure" description="В этой статье описывается, как приложения Service Fabric используют ElasticSearch и Kibana для хранения, индексирования и поиска данных с помощью трассировки (журналов)." services="service-fabric" documentationCenter=".net" authors="karolz-ms"
+   pageTitle="Using Elasticsearch as a Service Fabric application trace store | Microsoft Azure" description="Describes how Service Fabric applications can use Elasticsearch and Kibana to store, index, and search through application traces (logs)" services="service-fabric" documentationCenter=".net" authors="karolz-ms"